kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Diagnosing Problems

-Check residuals or confusion matrix.
+Check residuals or confusion matrix
-Identify patterns in errors.
+Identify patterns in errors
 Question assumptions

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.